The key to transformation might be surprising, and might require us to look within.

 Jot down all your answers in your journal over the course of a week or so.
 Study your notes and see what is revealed to you.
 Refuse to believe that something is wrong with you and begin to believe that something is simply off track with your approach.

-Here.
+Transformation: Here.
 There.
 Nowhere.

-Next, think back to all the times you felt at home, profoundly centered and in your confidence when in pursuit of transformation.
+Next, think back to all the times you felt at home, profoundly centered and in your confidence when in pursuit of the key to transformation.
 Where were you?
 What were you doing?
 Were you working alone or with others?
 What routines did you follow?
 What did you tell yourself?
 What felt natural, doable?

 In other words, what soil were you in?
 What conditions and mindset were present that enhanced your ability to bloom?